pix8/accordion-ui/README.md

 ## About

-A no-thrills no-spills no-frills accordion UI implemented with plain vanilla JavaScript.
+A no-thrills no-spills no-frills accordion UI implemented with plain vanilla JavaScript and fat-free; no external dependencies.

 No embellishments.
 No configuration.
 This is not a plugin.
 Think more shim for the HTML equivalent of an accordion element - if such a thing existed.
 Non-intrusive.
 Unopinionated and standards compliant - specifically strictly abides by standard browser behaviours and complies with the [WAI-ARIA authoring practices](https://www.w3.org/TR/wai-aria-practices-1.1/#accordion).
 WAI-ARIA compliance has been implemented as a separate ES6(ES2015) module and can be removed if so desired without breaking core UI functionality.
 Similarly the transition mechanics are encapsulated, supported by signposting and intended to be orchestrated exclusively from the donor CSS stylesheets.